ikmb/HLApipePublic/README.md

 - Alignment of a study to the imputation reference

 Main:
-- HLA, Amino acid (AA) & SNP imputation
+- HLA, Amino acid (AA) & SNP imputation (Note that DRB3/4/5 positions were mapped to DRB1 for sake of simplicity; the last 3 AA of DRB1/3/4/5 and DQB1 are mapped to position 0, they are not present in the nucleotide reference of the genes)
 - Phasing of HLA alleles

 Utility: